mprimi/go-bench-away/README.md

  * Tests
  * Less code repetition in commands
  - Spin loop in worker when server is down
- - Use template for bash script and maybe save it as artifact

 Future/Wishlist:
  * Embedded mode - run server and worker in-process